importpw/import/docs/implicit-imports.md

 ## The `import.pw` server

-The default `IMPORT_SERVER` is https://import.pw.
-This server proxies GitHub repositories that are "import-compatible" according to its _conventions_:
+The default `IMPORT_SERVER` is https://import.pw, which serves GitHub repositories that are "import-compatible" according to its _conventions_:

  * The main import syntax is `import <org>/<repo>`